assafmo/couchdb-linux-performance/README.md

 # otherwise raise it to at least 256MB:
 echo 262144 > /proc/sys/vm/min_free_kbytes

-# For RHEL 7.x and other distributions, it is recommended to have transparent huge pages enabled:
+# It is recommended to have transparent huge pages disabled:
-echo always > /sys/kernel/mm/transparent_hugepage/enabled
+echo madvise > /sys/kernel/mm/transparent_hugepage/enabled
-echo always > /sys/kernel/mm/transparent_hugepage/defrag

 ####
 ## Process scheduler